meckleunn/unnamed_squad/readme.md

 8. For "Banned Identifiers", please leave the default checked.
 **DO NOT CLICK ANY NAME**
 9. Save Ban, the player is now banned for the duration selected

+## Banning Players Guide
+All player bans **MUST** be on **BATTLEMETRICS**.

+**Banning Players**
+Please read the following information in regards to banning of players, for **time**, **how-to**, **evidence template**.

+***Timeframe Guidelines***
+This is up to the discretion of the banning administrator, here's a good guide that you could utilize to help with your banning template.

+**Egregious Banning Reasons** - Permanent Bans
+This can include things like, Racism, Homophobia, Hate Speech, Abusive Language, Slurs, Discrimination, Threats, Pedophilia, anything you would consider "Illegal"

+In our server, we also wish to express permanent removal of
+- Trolling
+- Griefing Allies

+**Server Violations** - Admin Discretion, however, here's a template
+- `Teamkilling`: Intentional, Permanent
+- `Asset Wasting`: Intentional, 7 Day; Perm; ; Accidental, Day
+- `Asset Claim Violations`: Intentional, 3 Day,  7 Day; Perm; Accidental, Kick
+- `Ghosting`: Permanent
+- `Racism`: Permanent
+- `Sabotage`: Permanent
+- `Squad Baiting`: Intentional, 3 Days; 7 days; Perm; Accidental, Kick.
+Could also always ban them per day per squad created
+- `Main Camping`: Warn First, then if they do not move, ban 3 days, if they do move, move on.
+If its a repeat offense, perm
+- `Helicopter Ramming`:3 Days, 7 Days; Perm
+- `Toxicity`: 3 Days; 7 Days; Perm
+- `Seed Rule Violations`: Permanent, they'll just keep coming back and doing it.
+- `No SL Kit`: Demote; Kick; 3 Day; Perm.
+Admin Discretion, it'll auto demote after 6 minutes
+- `Spamming`: 7 days
+- `Streamsniping`: Kick, Perm if continued and proveable
+- `Advertising`: Kick
+- `Albeism`: Permanent
+- `Politics`: 3 Days; 7 Days; Perm
+- `Recruiting`: Kick
+- `Glitching / Cheating`: Perm
+- `Cheating`: Perm
+- `Mic Spamming`: 1 Day - to - Perm after Warning
+- `Not playing objective`: Warn, 3 Days, 7 Days, Perm

+**Evidence Template:** Please submit all ban evidence in`#📂︱ban-evidence. `

+Every ban should have evidence to back it up, whether it be a log, notes, or video.
+When they come to appeal, I want all the information available.
+If you do not have time to submit this afterwards, please just have notes on the ban in battlemetrics.
+It should be good practice to use discord though.

+### For Community Ban List, we need video evidence / picture evidence

+**Note:** If you want the player on the Community ban list, please tag meckle that you have completed a CBL ban selection, or just ping meckle to add in `#📂︱ban-evidence` with the following template, if not we'll just keep them on "The Unnamed" ban list*

+`**Name**`:
+`**SteamID64**`:
+`**Report Info**`:
+`**Description**`:
+`**Evidence**`:

+### The "Server Protection" Catch All

+If you think the player is cheating, or violating server policies without enough evidence, or you name it.
+Please put the reason as **"Server Protection"**, and leave it as a local ban.

 # Admin Commands
 All Commands in this subset are to be used by administration staff.
 If the category marked by `User Commands` then all users (players) can utilize.